Frequently Asked Questions by Faculty

 Affairs and Mediation Services?

-By visiting our website and following the referrals link.
-You can make behavioral referrals.
 The information we MUST have to process a case is the student’s full name and M number along with a detailed account of the behavior in question and any supporting documentation necessary to prove the case.
+You can simply submit a word document with the necessary information.
 You can email referrals, drop them off in person to our office, or send them to our PO Box, 17.

 What is a behavioral referral?